Last Updated:

 Quick Answer: District of Columbia state game jackpots start at a fixed minimum (typically $1M-$10M) and grow with each drawing until won, using a percentage of ticket sales.
 Multi-state games start larger: Powerball at $20M and Mega Millions at $50M (updated 2025), and can reach billions through pooled sales across all participating states.

 Advertised jackpots are 30-year annuity values; lump sum cash options are typically 50-60% of the advertised amount before taxes.
 District of Columbia charges 10% on winnings, plus 24% federal withholding on prizes over $5,000.
 Current jackpot amounts shown above are updated after each drawing.
-Use our District of Columbia tax calculator to estimate your actual take-home amount for any jackpot size.
+Use our District of Columbia lottery tax calculator to estimate your actual take-home amount for any jackpot size.

 Quick Answer: Start with DC 2 or similar daily draw games.
 These games cost less, draw frequently, have simpler rules, and offer better odds compared to big jackpot games.